-Stanton Coit left South Place Ethical Society in December 1891, but with a loyal following.
-As such, on 31 January 1892, a meeting of 50-60 of these men and women met at Leighton Hall, Kentish Town to consider establishing a new Society.
-Further meetings and a request for subscriptions led to the formal creation of the West London Ethical Society on 26 June 1892.
+On 31 January 1892, a meeting of 50-60 men and women was held at Leighton Hall, Kentish Town to consider establishing a new ethical society.
+Many of those gathered were admirers of Stanton Coit, an American philosopher and social reformer, who had left South Place Ethical Society the previous year.
+Further meetings and a request for subscriptions led to the formal creation of the West London Ethical Society on 26 June 1892, and an invitation for Coit to act as appointed lecturer for three or four months each year.

 Shortly after the initial founding, a meeting was held to discuss merging the West London Ethical Society with the existing London Ethical Society (established in 1886), a union which was approved on 24 July 1892.
 The principles agreed remained ‘virtually the same’ as those of the older Society.
 These were: